Info2win/LeetCodeSolutions/README.md

-# This repository includes my LeetCode solutions and explanations to prepare myself for coding interview questions
+# LeetCode solutions and explanations for coding interviews

 ## Q1 twoSum